 Which fields to choose Unimproved or semi-improved grasslands are more likely to be selected by waders than improved grasslands.
 Fields receiving substantial applications of fertiliser or slurry are unlikely to be suited to this option, as the management required involves late cutting of the crop.
 The fields chosen must be established grassland.
 A spring grass sward does not offer suitable nesting habitat breeding waders.
 For this reason, fields entered into Wader and Wildlife Mown Grassland management cannot be cultivated after the silage/hay is cut to grow inter fodder crops and then reseeded.
 The option can be moved around the farm within the normal rotation and on an annual basis, but the rotation must be included at the time of application.
 Research has shown that waders avoid nesting and feeding in areas close to tall trees and hedges.
-Therefore you should keep the managed area at least 30 metres from any line or group of trees or hedgerows.
+Therefore you should keep the managed area at least 30 metres from any line or group of trees or hedgerows and you should not plant new hedges between fields entered into this management option.
+Note: Although it is not an eligibility requirement that the Wader and Wildlife Mown Grassland option cannot be adopted within 30 m of a hedgerow, trees or woodland this is best practice.
+Where you choose to include a 30m buffer it must be clearly shown on the management map with the width labelled.
+If your application is successful the area to be claimed in the contract for this option will be minus the buffer.
+In 2021, scoring for Vulnerable Priority Species (VPS) wader applications will reward applications that offer management in fields that best suit wader requirements.
+Further detail is provided in the scoring section.
+Fields entered into this option must remain under grass for the full contract, unless you have opted to rotate the option in your application.
 Fields can be enhanced for waders by creating wader scrapes to increase insect availability during the summer months.
 See the Creation of Wader Scrapes capital item for more details.
 Rushes are a common problem in wet areas and heavy infestations can have an adverse effect on the value of the grassland.
 Payments are available through capital items for areas needing control.
 Note, however, that control methods and timing will need to be planned to meet the requirements of the Wader and Wildlife Mown Grassland option.
 Further information Different species of waders on Scottish farms have different management needs, in addition to the manipulation of mowing and grazing regimes.
 For this reason, implementation of this option alone may not always benefit birds.
 Therefore, if you are considering this option, we strongly recommend you consider the particular species you intend to manage for, and any additional measures that they may require.
 Further advice on four common farmland waders is available on the RSPB website: - Lapwing - Snipe - Redshank - Curlew